-Relative TSR Units for the Three-Year Performance Cycle Ending April 30, 2020

-April 30, 2020 marked the end of the three-year performance cycle for the performance-based restricted stock units granted to Messrs.
-Burnison, Rozek, and Mulrooney in fiscal year 2018 (and discussed in further detail in the Company's proxy statement for fiscal year 2018).
-The Company's relative total stockholder return over the three-year performance period resulted in the Company ranking 7 out of a 13 company peer group (including the Company).
+Relative TSR Units for the Three-Year Performance Cycle Ending April 30, 2020 total stockholder return over the three-year performance period resulted in the Company ranking 7 out of a 13 company peer group (including the Company).
 This 7th place ranking translates into approximately 83% of the award (i.e., 43,610, 21,120, and 14,130 shares, respectively) vesting.